Kugghuset/klarify-ds-fortnox/README.md

 The `<endpoint>.flow.js` wraps the `requestHandler` and `dbHandler` together and is what's used in the `index.js` file.

 Tests are written in the `<endpoint>.spec.js` file.

+#### Fortnox API docs

+The [documentation can be found at here](http://developer.fortnox.se/documentation/), and the endpoints are listed under *RESOURCES* we're currently  interested of the _List of all RESOURCE>_.
+In each resource under the heading *Properties* each property and it's type can be found.
+These are of interest for when setting the `<endpoint>.initializeTable.sql` as they have expected data types and max length.

+What's noted as `string, 1024 characters` in the docs is in T-SQL am `nvarchar(1024)` and in JavaScript via Seriate `sql.NVARCHAR(1024)`.
+On properties where the max length is left out, it's assumed to be the max length, which in T-SQL would be `nvarchar(max)` and in JavaScript just `sql.NVARCHAR`.

+NOTE: Not all properties exists in the list download we use, so make sure to reference the properties with the example return from the API call earlier on the page.